 Another option is geofilters, which give a city or location stamp to photos and can be sponsored by companies for events, which is great for brand exposure.

 With its Discovery features, content can live on Snapchat published by brands (mostly publications), becoming a sort of hub for celebrity and lifestyle "news".
-Publications like BuzzFeed, The Daily Mail, and People magazine all provide channels on Snapchat with popular news stories, which users can subscribe to.
+Publications such as BuzzFeed, The Daily Mail, and People magazine all provide channels on Snapchat with popular news stories, which users can subscribe to.

 Active monthly users: 220 million